 Laminated auto glass

-Laminated auto glass is created by fusing a layer of film (polyvinyl butyral) between two panes of glass using heat and pressure to make auto glass stronger than house glass, with different shattering properties.
-The layer of film is what allows the laminated auto glass to absorb impacts from debris and other objects that strike the windshield when the vehicle is moving.
-The polyvinyl butyral (PVB) also filters out about 95% of UV rays from the sun.
-The windscreen (typically made of laminated glass) also gives the roof additional structural rigidity and keeps it from buckling during an accident.
+Typically used for vehicle windscreens.
+Laminated auto glass is created by fusing a layer of film between two panes of glass using heat and pressure to make auto glass stronger than house glass, with different shattering properties.
+The film allows the laminated auto glass to absorb impacts from objects that strike the windshield It also filters out 95% of UV rays from the sun.

 Tempered auto glass